monarch-initiative/phenomics/docs/pages/clin-phen.md

 ## Innovation across the Phenotypic Translational Divide Workshop

+## The in person workshop on April 09-10 cancelled due to the coronavirus outbreak.
+We plan to hold a 2 hour webinar on April 09 or 10th.
+The in person workshop will be rescheduled later this year.
+More details are forthcoming.

 Date | Day | Time
 -- | -- | --
 April 09, 2020 | Thursday | 9am - 5pm ET